 The Nicholas G. Xiarhos Respectful Youth Relationship Program

-When I came to Independence House I was embarrassed and ashamed.
+When I came to Independence House I was embarassed and ashamed.
 I was emotionally paralyzed and devastated as a result of being raped.
 I believed I was to blame for it.
 I met with a teen counselor many times and always felt the safe space being with her.
 She provided incredible support for me and made sure I had a lot of other sources of support.
-Over time with with the help of my counselor, I learned a lot and became stronger and now understand it was not my fault.
+Over time with the help of my counselor, I learned a lot and became stronger and now undertand it was not my fault.
 I became so strong that I was able to face the person who did this to me at his sentencing in court.

 As a 17 year old, I came to you looking for counseling.
 I had no real goals or knew what I wanted.
 I just knew I was feeling pretty terrible.
 My expectations were by far surpassed in a positive way with the counseling, respect and support I got from Independence House.
 The services really helped me to get a lot out in the open, and I always felt good after leaving there.
 You helped me to be open and not closed off.
 I am a happier person and I no longer blame myself for the assault.
 Thank you for helping me to take my life back.